YunoHost-Apps/linkstack_ynh/.github/ISSUE_TEMPLATE.md

 ### Expected behavior

+- *If you used the webadmin, please perform the equivalent command from the CLI first.*
+- *If the error occurs in your browser, e
 *A clear and concise description of what you expected to happen.
 You can remove this section if the command above is enough to understand your intent.*

 ### Logs